 Imagine if Assault on Precinct 13 (1976) had a sense of humour.
 I feel like maybe that was writer-director Joe Carnahan’s pitch to the studio.
 Or maybe he just said… imagine a deranged Toby Huss with a machine gun and a set of balloons, shooting up a police precinct.
-For those not in the know, Toby is best known from the superb TV show, Halt … Continue reading Copshop (2021): a stripped-down throwback action-thriller, with a breakout performance from Alexis Louder
+For those not in the know, Toby is best known from the superb TV show, Halt … Continue reading Copshop (2021): a breakout performance from Alexis Louder

 Jake Gyllenhaal has had an interesting career so far.
 He’s made good choices and played interesting parts.
 But then, you could argue he started out in Donnie Darko, so he hit the ground running.
 With Nightcrawler he’s gone up another level.
 Continue reading Nightcrawler: the ultimate entrepreneur?